joseph-pollacco/SoilWater-ToolBox/README.md

 # SoilWater-ToolBox

+The package was developped by Joseph Pollacco and Jesus-Fernandez

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > SoilWater-ToolBox